Anne Brenner is a Paris-based artist.

 Though educated in France, she was born in Canada, where she spent her early childhood.
 The experiences of the natural wide open spaces of Canada and the classical painting of European culture became profound influences in her art practice that reflects a realistic and poetic approach of ecological issues.

-Anne has exhibited in several venues including the Centre Georges Pompidou, Paris.
-Solo exhibitions include City of Sciences and Art, La Villette, Paris and Museum of Natural History, Grenoble.
+Brenner has exhibited in several venues including the Centre Georges Pompidou, Paris, City of Sciences and Art, La Villette, Paris and Royal Academy of Arts, London.

-She has exhibited at The Month of Photography 2019, Denver, CO, at Photo London 2019, at The Center of Contemporary Art Meymac, France, 2019 and at The Summer Exhibition 2019, Royal Academy, London.
+She has exhibited at The Center of Contemporary Art Meymac, France, 2019, at The Summer Exhibition 2019, Royal Academy, London and at Abbaye de l'Escaladieu, France in 2021.